It depends on how much you want to avoid (or survive) your next crisis

 - Hire a PR agency to help you.
 Many companies only think of public relations when they want to attract media or after a crisis has gotten out of control.
 However, PR is not something you put on a shelf until the next news event or disaster.
 It must be fully integrated into your company’s overall strategic plan to help meet your goals (and stay out of trouble).

 Let the professionals at Axia Public Relations be your tactical partners before, during or after a crisis.
 We will help to develop the right budget for you to monitor and defend your reputation, craft the right messages and get back on track.
-To learn more, contact us today or download our free e-book Managing Public Relations in a Crisis.
+To learn more, contact us today or download our e-book Managing Public Relations in a Crisis.

 Lisa Goldsberry is a blogger for Axia Public Relations with more than 15 years of public relations experience.
 She specializes in business and technology PR.
 Lisa has worked for Axia since December 2013.
 Learn more about Lisa Goldsberry.
 Connect with Axia on Twitter @axiapr or tell us what you think in the comments below.